 Mini Facelift

-A mini facelift or mini lift, less invasive than a traditional facelift, targets early aging signs like mild sagging in cheeks and jowls, nasolabial folds, and marionette lines.
-Smaller incisions around the ears allow the surgeon to tighten tissues and remove excess skin.
+Less invasive than a classic facelift, a small facelift or mini lift targets early aging indicators including minor sagging in cheeks and jowls, nasolabial folds, and marionette lines.
+Little cuts around the ears let the surgeon tighten tissues and eliminate extra skin.

 Mid-Facelift